64160179/64160179/README.md

 </div>

 ### :woman_technologist: About Me :
 Hi !
-I'm Bowornthat Khunsanwanich you can call me ARM.
-I'm a student in faculty of informatics, Burapha Unversity
+I'm Bowornthat Khunsanwanich you can call me ARM :muscle: .
+I'm a student in faculty of informatics, Burapha Unversity :mortar_board: <br>
+I work hard and am ready to learn new things.
+But sometimes I lack creativity.
+I'm the type of person who gets bored quickly.
+But if you already like it I'll be so addicted to it that I won't want to do anything else. 💤

 ---